istio/istio.io/content/en/docs/ops/best-practices/security/index.md

 Please do not open any issues in public without first contacting the Istio Product Security Work Group because the issue might be considered as a security vulnerability that needs to be fixed in private.

-If Istio Product Security Work Group evaluates the feature request not a security vulnerability, an issue will be opened in public for further discussions of the feature request.
+If the Istio Product Security Work Group evaluates the feature request to not be a security vulnerability, an issue will be opened in public for further discussions of the feature request.

 ## Understand traffic capture limitations